This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why does my air mattress keep deflating even though there’s no hole?
+Why does my air mattress lose air overnight even with no visible hole?

-Is a 22-inch raised air mattress better for camping than a 16-inch one?
+Is a sleeping pad or a raised air mattress better for car camping?